Morning Prayer August 28th

 You may have to un-mute your device.
 If you enjoy, please share.

-Visitors Welcome!
+1st Sunday after Christmas December 30, 2018 Visitors – Welcome!
 Peace and joy in our Lord and Saviour Jesus Christ.
 Please advise us of your visit and ask for a “First Time Visitor Bulletin” which briefly explains the communion service.
-Please join our church family in the Parish Hall after the service for fellowship, drinks, and food!
-Stand Processional …
+Please join our church family in the Parish Hall after the service for fellowship, drinks,…